 •Picking oneself up and trying again and again

-These above actions, and more, result from a solid self-esteem and self-confidence.
-When an individual respects others.
-When accepting disappointments are accepted and changes or adjustments can be made.
-In other words, the action result from having a healthy emotional state.
+These actions, and more, result from a solid self-esteem and self-confidence.
+When an individual respects others; accepts disappointments when mistakes are made; and makes changes or adjustments when things don’t go as expected.
+In other words, their actions result from having a healthy emotional state.

 If you accept the premise that a parent’s job is to prepare their child to live independently, contributing as to their abilities, then you also have to accept that your child must engage in some degree of risk.

 All growth requires risk!